770 West Broad Street Columbus, OH 43222

 In 2005, Director Mohr founded Mohr Correctional Insight, where he advised the Corrections Corporation of America in areas of staff leadership and development, and implementing unit management.

-Director Mohr and his wife of nearly 45 years have three adult children and five grandchildren.
+Director Mohr and his wife of 45 years have three adult children and six grandchildren.
 He is a resident of Chillicothe.

 For more information or to reach Director Mohr, please contact Melissa Adkins (Executive Assistant) via email or at 614-752-1153.